Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars: Formalism

-The axions are pseudo-Nambu-Goldstone boson~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,PhysRevLett.40.279,PhysRevLett.123.021801} emerging dark matter particles.
-These are motivated by the Peccei-Quinn solution to the strong-CP problem in which theta term is cancelled by introducing a scalar field (the so-called QCD Axions)~\cite{ABBOTT1983133,PhysRevD.32.3172}.
-Due to astrophysical and cosmological constraints axions have rest mass $m_{a} \sim 10^{-6}$ eV to $10^{-2}$ eV and coupling constants $g_{a\gamma \gamma}*g_{ann} \sim 10$ GeV~\cite{PRESKILL1983127,DINE1983137,Buschmann:2019icd,chadha2022axion}.
-Recently, it was reported, that axions thermalize to form a Bose-Einstein condensate (BEC), which differs from ordinary cold dark matter (CDM) in the non-linear regime of structure formation.
+The axions are pseudo-Nambu-Goldstone boson~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,PhysRevLett.40.279,PhysRevLett.123.021801,umeda1998axion} emerging as Dark matter (DM) particles.
+These are motivated by the Peccei-Quinn solution to the strong-CP problem in which a theta term in QCD Lagrangian is canceled by introducing a scalar field (the so-called QCD Axions)~\cite{ABBOTT1983133,PhysRevD.32.3172,Dessert_2022}.
+Due to astrophysical and cosmological constraints, axions must have rest mass $m_{a} \sim 10^{-6}$ eV to $10^{-2}$ eV ~\cite{PRESKILL1983127,DINE1983137,Buschmann:2019icd,chadha2022axion,adams2022axion}.
 In order to study the production of DM Axions, we need NS cooling~\cite{Buschmann:2019pfp,Duffy_2009}.
 There is continuous heat transport from the interior of NS to the surface.
-These massless particles~\cite{Marsh_2017} might be emitted from the interiors or the surface of the neutron stars.
-In fact, axions in an extended NSs magnetospheres~\cite{PhysRevLett.123.061104} can couple to virtual photons and produce the real photons due to Primakoff effect~\cite{Pshirkov_2009,PhysRevD.92.075012}.

-As per the current status of experimental searches for the distribution of dark matter, axions remain an excellent dark matter candidate for future experiments.
-The Axion Dark Matter experiment (ADMX)~\cite{PhysRevLett.120.151301,PhysRevLett.117.141801}, will cover a large fraction of the axion parameter space.
-According to the ADMX experiment, if these massless particles exist, then it could be possible that they would decay into pair of light particles, thus making them difficult to detect~\cite{PhysRevD.97.123006,PhysRevLett.117.141801,Marsh_2017}.
-There are two axion models: the Dean-Fischler-Srednitsky-Zhitnitsky - DFSZ model~\cite{Sedrakian_2016,Leinson_2019}, which includes an additional axion coupling to the charged leptons, and the Kim-Shifman-Weinstein-Zakharov (hadronic) - KSVZ model, which restricts the axion's interactions to photons and hadrons.
-In our current work, we have followed KSVZ axion model.
-It is extensively addressed in the overview of Axion physics, how axion phenomenology relates to various astrophysical processes.
+These light particles~\cite {Marsh_2017} may be emitted from the interiors or the surface of the NSs.
+In fact, axions in an extended NSs magnetospheres~\cite{PhysRevLett.123.061104} can couple to virtual photons and produce the real photons due to Primakoff effect ~\cite{PhysRevD.92.075012,Pshirkov_2009}.
+As per the current status of the Axionic Dark Matter experiment (ADMX), it can be concluded that axions may remain an excellent candidate for DM searches~\cite{PhysRevLett.120.151301,PhysRevLett.117.141801,PhysRevD.97.123006,PhysRevLett.117.141801,Marsh_2017}.
+There are two axion models; the Dean-Fischler-Srednitsky-Zhitnitsky - DFSZ model~\cite{Sedrakian_2016,Leinson_2019}, which includes an additional axion coupling to the charged leptons, while the Kim-Shifman-Weinstein-Zakharov (hadronic) - KSVZ model restricts the Axion's interactions to photons and hadrons.